ogelbric/Tanzu-AVI-nxDC-nxCL-noAccessCloud/README.md

 Lets go into more detail:

-vCenter 7u3d is needed (Marker enablement!)
+vCenter 7u3d required (Marker enablement!)
-Here are the various versions (to avoind confusion):
+The various versions (to avoind confusion):

 ![Version](https://github.com/ogelbric/Tanzu-AVI-nxDC-nxCL-noAccessCloud/blob/main/vcenterversions.png)

-Here is the vCenter setup with 2 DC's and 3 CL's and 2 CL's in one DC and one CL in one DC
+The vCenter setup with 2 DC's and 3 CL's and 2 CL's in one DC and one CL in one DC

 ![Version](https://github.com/ogelbric/Tanzu-AVI-nxDC-nxCL-noAccessCloud/blob/main/setup1.png)

-Here is the vCenter network setup:
+The vCenter network setup:

 ![Version](https://github.com/ogelbric/Tanzu-AVI-nxDC-nxCL-noAccessCloud/blob/main/networksetup1.png)